 Your casual polo shirt?
 Despite its horsey associations, it was tennis ace, Jean René Lacoste who came up with the popular soft-collared polo tops we know and love today.
 Fed up with the stiff sportswear of his day, he designed the Lacoste shirt for the 1926 US Open tennis tournament.

-Your choice of shirt and collar style is a highly personal one – these days it’s less about class distinction or employment type – and more about finding the style that best complements your face shape.
+Looking for more information about men’s shirts or different collar styles?
+The choice is a highly personal one – these days it’s less about class distinction or employment type – and more about finding the style that best complements your face shape.
 Cutaway, spread, or forward point – the decision is yours.
-What’s your favourite collar style?
-Drop us a line and let us know.
+Drop us a line and let us know your favourite.